Spencer-Damiano/Python-Interview-Prep/notes/NOTES_EXPLAINED.md

 **Primary purpose:** Make my life easier when coding **Secondary benefit:** Shows employers I learn from experience

+## When to Create Note

+Create a note when:
+- I can create a note based on learning a topic I know I will encounter
+- Start to explore a new topic in preparation for practicing with them

 ## When to Add to Notes

 Add something to notes when: